abertoletti/Reentrancy-attack/README.md

 ## Installation and Test

-Deploy on your Ethereum Network two contracts: PrivateBank and TimeForHack;
+Deploy on your Ethereum Network two contracts: PrivateBank and TimeForHack.

 Then, set the PrivateBank address into TimeForHack contract with the "setTarget" function.

 Finally call the "start" function on TimeForHack contract.
 (Set an high gasLimit value)

 ## Motivation